geminijun/CarND-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration

-I'm using the same setup as in the class.
-N=25 and dt=0.05.
-I also tried N=15 and dt=0.1, I didn't see much difference over there.
-I feel like the larger dt is, the car would be more unstable at a higher speed.
+First, I was using the same setup as in the class.
+N=25 and dt=0.05 and it worked pretty good.
+Then I tried N=15 and dt=0.1, I didn't see much difference excpet the vehicle is able to drive a little bit faster(~42mph t0 40mph).
+I think it's becasue N*dt is longer, so I tried N=30 and dt=0.05, it also works and the vehicle is able to be drving at ~44mph.
+N can't be too large becasue it will make computational time too long.
+And it also doesn't make sense to make N*dt too long as the environment will change a lot.
+If I set dt to 0.2, the car would have a bad control on the turn.

 ## Polynomial Fitting and MPC Preprocessing